scramjetorg/platform-docs/topics/README.md

 When you send the first request to this endpoint, the topic is automatically created and ready to be used.

-You can send data to to the topic with a simple POST request:
+You can send data to the topic with a simple POST request:

 ```bash
 [ POST ] {API Base}/topic/:name​